-FINANCIAL STATEMENTS

-December 31, 2023
+FINANCIAL STATEMENTS December 31, 2024

-Commented [AH1]: These financial statements have been marked up to provide further guidance for fund advisors, donors, or other stakeholders that might not have a background in reading financials.
-This is our first attempt and will improve each year.
+Commented [AH1]: The financial statements have been marked up to provide further guidance for fund stakeholders that might not have a background in reading financials.
+This is our second year posting this version of the financials and will improve each year.